biography

 Since that recording, she has had a busy performing career.
 She has played with orchestras ranging from the New York Philharmonic and the Montreal Symphony Orchestra to the London Symphony Orchestra and the Orchestra Sinfonica Nazionale Rai.
 She has performed in venues from Carnegie Hall and the Kennedy Center to the Berlin Philharmonie, the Vienna Konzerthaus, the Seoul Arts Center and the Sydney Opera House.

-Simone has made thirteen albums, all of which topped the Billboard classical charts, with repertoire ranging from Couperin to Glass.
+Simone has made thirteen albums, all of which topped the Billboard classical charts and were recorded by Grammy Award-winning producer Adam Abeshouse, with repertoire ranging from Couperin to Glass.
 From 2020 to 2022, she released a trilogy of albums recorded at her home in Brooklyn during the pandemic.
 A Character of Quiet (Orange Mountain Music, 2020), featuring the music of Philip Glass and Schubert, was described by NPR as, “music that speaks to a sense of the world slowing down,” and by The New Yorker as, “a reminder that quiet can contain multitudes.”
 Richard Danielpour’s An American Mosaic (Supertrain Records, 2021), surpassed two million streams on Apple Music and was nominated for a 2021 Grammy Award in the category of Best Classical Instrumental Solo.
 The final installment in the trilogy, Undersong, was released in January 2022 on Orange Mountain Music.

 In recent years, Simone has created projects that express her broad musical interests.
 She gave the world premiere of The Eye Is the First Circle at Montclair State University, the first multi-media production she conceived, created, and directed, which uses as source materials her father Simon Dinnerstein’s painting The Fulbright Triptych and Charles Ives’s Piano Sonata No. 2.
-She continues to perform it across the country this season.
 She premiered Richard Danielpour’s An American Mosaic, a tribute to those affected by the pandemic, in a performance on multiple pianos throughout Brooklyn’s Green-Wood Cemetery.
-Following her recording Mozart in Havana, she brought the Havana Lyceum Orchestra from Cuba to the U.S. for the first time, performing eleven concerts.
+Following her recording, Mozart in Havana, she brought the Havana Lyceum Orchestra from Cuba to the U.S. for the first time, performing eleven concerts.
 Philip Glass composed his Piano Concerto No. 3 for her, co-commissioned by twelve orchestras.
-Working with Renée Fleming and the Emerson String Quartet, she premiered André Previn and Tom Stoppard’s Penelope at the Tanglewood, Ravinia and Aspen music festivals, and performed it at Carnegie Hall, the Kennedy Center, and presented by LA Opera.
+Working with Renée Fleming and the Emerson String Quartet, she premiered André Previn and Tom Stoppard’s Penelope at the Tanglewood, Ravinia and Aspen music festivals, and performed it at Carnegie Hall, the Kennedy Center, and presented by LA Opera and the Cleveland Orchestra.
+In New York, she regularly curates and performs on an innovative Bach series at the Miller Theatre, and this season she is an Artist-in-Residence at the Kaufman Music Center, where she will mentor student musicians and perform Philip Glass’s The Hours and Tirol piano concerto with the Brooklyn Orchestra.
 She has also created her own ensemble, Baroklyn, which she directs from the keyboard.
-This season, Simone presents two series anchored by Bach at Miller Theatre at Columbia University and at the Gogue Center for the Performing Arts at Auburn University.
-She makes her final appearance alongside Renée Fleming, Merle Dandridge, and the Emerson String Quartet as the featured pianist, performing André Previn's Penelope and presented by the Cleveland Orchestra, before the quartet disbands.
-Additionally this season, she joins Awadagin Pratt for a four-hand piano program presented by Washington Performing Arts at The Kennedy Center, and is the featured soloist for the Chamber Orchestra of New York’s performance at Carnegie Hall’s Zankel Hall.

 Simone is committed to giving concerts in non-traditional venues and to audiences who don’t often hear classical music.
 For the last three decades, she has played concerts throughout the United States for the Piatigorsky Foundation, an organization dedicated to the widespread dissemination of classical music.
 It was for the Piatigorsky Foundation that she gave the first piano recital in the Louisiana state prison system at the Avoyelles Correctional Center.
 She has also performed at the Maryland Correctional Institution for Women in a concert organized by the Baltimore Symphony Orchestra.
 In 2009, Simone founded Neighborhood Classics, a concert series open to the public and hosted by New York City Public Schools to raise funds for their music education programs.
 She also created a program called Bachpacking during which she brought a digital keyboard to elementary school classrooms, helping young children get close to the music she loves.
 She is a committed supporter and proud alumna of Philadelphia’s Astral Artists, which supports young performers.
 Simone is on the piano faculty of the Mannes School of Music and is a guest host/producer of WQXR’s Young Artists Showcase.